Amaza-ing/Ironhack-midterm-template/README.md

 # Ironhack-midterm-template

+This is a template to make your work in the midterm project easier.
+In this template you will find a spring project containing two entities: "Collection", representing a collection of books.
+And "Book", representing a book object.
+There is a relationship ManyToOne between them, because many books can be inside a collection.
+The Book entity also has an embedded property, wich is the Author, you can find the Author class inside the model package as well.
+Both entities have repositories, testing files, controllers and services.

+You should first strike to complete something like this before you add any bonus or extra content.

+## Steps:

 1) Decide the topic you want to create your project about (movies, videogames, food, sports, travel, etc)

 2) Create a spring project with https://start.spring.io/  (Maven, java 17)